siddharthadas15/YELPCAMP/README.md

 Yelpcamp is fully functional NodeJs web app

-With yelpcamp, one can create and view data related to campgrounds you know, including a picture of the campground.
+With yelpcamp,one can create and view data related to campgrounds you know, including a picture of the campground,users can also comment on each other's post.

 ## Getting Started